divya1725/Exam_test_scenarios/README.md

  - Click on link "Build with Parameters"
  - Select the Environments from dropdown
  - Select the ProjectName from dropdown "SuiteName"
- - Select the checkBox only if the folder /env/<env>.json file having latest properties and this json file will override all the project properties in tool and also Creates new env if its not present in ReadyAPI.
+ - Select the checkBox loadEnvFromJsonFile only if the folder /env/<env>.json file having latest properties and this json file will override all the project properties in tool and also Creates new env if its not present in ReadyAPI.
  - Click on "Build"

 ### 3. How to download html report